exonum/exonum-doc/src/advanced/service-testing.md

 ## Sandbox Interface

-- `timestamping_sandbox`
+- `sandbox_with_services`
-  Creates sandbox with `TimestampingService` and `ConfigUpdateService`
+  Creates a sandbox with the specified services.

 - `recv`
-  Simulates receiving a message by the node
+  Simulates receiving a message by the node.

 - `send`
-  Checks if a message has been sent by the node
+  Checks if a message has been sent by the node.

 - `broadcast`
   Checks if the node has broadcasted the message of a particular content